espinraf/application-monitor/README.md

     }

-## Heartbeat JSON Format to Webpage
+## Heartbeat JSON Format to be sent to Web page.

     {
     "AppId" : "app01",